learn-co-curriculum/dsc-python-essentials-lab/README.md

-# Python Essentials - Summative Lab
+# Python Essentials - Cumulative Lab

 ## Introduction

 Congratulations, you made it through the new content for the first section of the prework!
-This summative lab will help you review and practice everything you've learned in this section — "putting it all together" into an analysis with real-world data.
+This cumulative lab will help you review and practice everything you've learned in this section — "putting it all together" into an analysis with real-world data.

 ## Objectives
 You will be able to: